 Where can I donate my stuff?

-Goodwill has 30+ stores in Minnesota and in Hudson, WI, where you can donate clothing, furniture, books, games, toys and other quality used items.
-Find a donation site near you.
-Learn which items we can and cannot accept at our donation sites.
+Goodwill has several stores in Minnesota and western Wisconsin where you can donate clothing, furniture, books, games, toys and other quality used items.
+Find a donation center near you.

 How can I refer someone to Goodwill-Easter Seals Minnesota?